magnus-larsson/ml-spring-http-client-crac-error-demo/README.md

 This project can reproduce problems by using RestTemplate and RestClient during warmup before creating a CRaC checkpoint using the `jcmd myapp.jar JDK.checkpoint` command.

-The project consists of a Spring Boot app that provides three HTTP endpoints.
-These endpoints use a RestTemplate, RestClient, and WebClient bean to send HTTP requests to `https://httpbin.org/uuid`.
+The project consists of a Spring Boot app that provides one HTTP endpoint.
+This endpoint use a RestTemplate to send HTTP requests to `https://httpbin.org/uuid`.

 To reproduce the problem in a Linux environment, clone the project from GitHub and run the test script `tests.bash`.
-The test script calls all three endpoints during the warmup, i.e., before the `jcmd myapp.jar JDK.checkpoint` command is executed.
+The test script calls the endpoint during the warmup, i.e., before the `jcmd myapp.jar JDK.checkpoint` command is executed.
+On Mac and Windows, a Docker container can be used to reporduce the problem as described below.

 First ensure that a Java 21 JDK is used, e.g. by running a command like: